 This clarifying bill is proposed by the Senate's Committee on Labor, Public Employment and Retirement and appears very likely to be quickly enacted and would take effect immediately.

-Status: Unanimously passed the Senate, and has unanimously passed various Assembly committees and a full floor vote is expected shortly.
+Status: Unanimously passed the Senate and is pending in the Assembly Labor and Employment Committee.
 This bill appears unopposed.